I've Been Killing Slimes for 300 Years and Maxed Out My Level: Characters

 Sandra is a mandragora girl over 300 years old, capable of burrowing swiftly through the ground.
-Initially fearful of witches, who sought to use her for medicinal purposes, she eventually trusts Azusa after realizing her protective nature and joins her family as her third adoptive daughter.
+Initially fearful of witches, who sought to use her for medicinal purposes, she eventually trusts Azusa after realizing her protective nature, as well as having no desire to turn her into medicine and joins her family as her third adoptive daughter.
 Azusa names her, and Sandra forms close bonds with Falfa and Shalsha.
 Though initially wary of Halkara due to her prejudice against elves, Sandra gradually warms to her.
 She possesses extensive knowledge of agriculture and crop cultivation.